- You must send hazardous materials in observance of specific rules and precautions

 You pay a hazmat fee to cover extra handling and time costs whenever you’re shipping hazardous materials.
 You’ll also face different fees for shipping hazardous materials depending on your courier and the number of packages 一 except for USPS.

-Most major couriers charge different shipping fees depending on if the item is an accessible versus an inaccessible dangerous good.
+Most major couriers charge different shipping fees depending on if the item is accessible versus an inaccessible dangerous good.

 Shipping with FedEx